-Albert came home from school with bruises, a torn shirt and tears.
+Albert came home from school with bruises, a torn shirt, and tears.
 “Fighting again?” sighed his mother.
-“I thought it was clear that you were to be a good Christian, not get angry and to stop getting into fights.
+“I thought it was clear that you were to be a good Christian, not get angry and stop getting into fights.
 Did you count to a hundred like I told you to?” she asked.

 “Well, I tried,” he said with resentment in his voice.
 “But John’s mother told him to only count to fifty, and that’s when he knocked me to the ground and jumped on me.”

 Many of us get angry quickly.
 But not the Lord.
 In Psalm 103:8 we read that “The Lord is compassionate and gracious, slow to anger, abounding in love.”

 Imagine what life would be like with an angry God - one who was quick to punish us for any and every sin.
 Imagine, if you can, living life in fear of being “hammered” for breaking a commandment.
 And, if He were not compassionate and merciful, there would be no provision or pardon for our wrongdoings.
 Or again, if we were suffering and brokenhearted and filled with grief and guilt for betraying Him, we would never hear Him say, “My grace is sufficient.”
 In the Lord, we find mercy for our sins and comfort for our sorrows.